Virus (musician): Career

 After hearing guitar tracks that Virus played for the album from up and coming country artist Bradley Gaskin, John Rich asked Virus to audition to play some shows with Big & Rich.
 He got the nod and made his debut at the prestigious festival Country Thunder in Phoenix, AZ on April 13, 2012.

-On January 10, 2013, it was announced that Virus is a tour member of Device, an industrial metal band which includes David Draiman from Disturbed, and Will Hunt from Evanescence.
+On January 10, 2013, it was announced that Virus was a tour member of Device, an industrial metal band which includes David Draiman from Disturbed, and Will Hunt from Evanescence.

 Influences

 Virus often talks about how George Lynch is his main guitar influence, also Eddie Van Halen, Warren DeMartini and The Edge.
 He also cites Neal Schon and Gary Richrath as very important in his guitar upbringing.